Irdroid/LIRC-port-for-Mac-OS-X/Readme.md

 ### Version
 0.9.3 git
-### Grab a sample of the USB IR Transceiver below
+### Used hardware to test the port

-You can grab a sample board from http://www.irdroid.com/irdroid-usb-ir-transceiver/
+- Irdroid USB Infrared Transceiver from http://www.irdroid.com/irdroid-usb-ir-transceiver/

 ### Tech